Kegbot/kegbot-server/docs/source/kegbot-howto/planning.rst

 Note that most of decisions you make on the topics below can be fluid.
-For example, if you change your mind about access control or the number of taps you want, it is easy enough to alter the Kegbot configuration after it has bee built.
+For example, if you change your mind about access control or the number of taps you want, it is easy enough to alter the Kegbot configuration after it has been built.